-2.7.6 Whether there was any instance regarding irregular payment of honorarium to cook-cum-helpers and reason thereof.
-Measures taken to rectify the problem.
+- 2.7.5 Whether the CCH were paid on monthly basis. - Yes. - 2.7.6 Whether there was any instance regarding irregular payment of honorarium to cook-cum-helpers and reason thereof.
+Measures taken to rectify the problem. - Not applicable. - 2.7.7 Rate of honorarium to cook-cum-helpers,

-Not applicable.

-2.7.7 Rate of honorarium to cook-cum-helpers,